 (Source on L: 4th Grade RI4.4) (Source on R: RI2.4)

-Another way to use dictionary skills is to give students Post-it notes and have them write down any difficult vocabulary they can’t determine using their context clues.
+Another way to use dictionary skills is to give students sticky notes and have them write down any difficult vocabulary they can’t determine using their context clues.
 Then, let them use a dictionary throughout their reading time to determine the words they jot down.
 It’s even a great way to have them self-check their guesses, too.

 (Source: All RI4 sets)